 Lenders have begun limiting their commercial customers from accessing the full extent of low market-based borrowing base rates, such as LIBOR.
 This policy pushes the lender’s risk onto you, and it’s not related to your own creditworthiness.

 But, there are strategies that can be applied to mitigate this dubious policy.

-Banks that lend to small and medium-sized businesses are looking to add a minimum – a lower limit – to the all-in interest charged in their floating rate loans.
+Banks that lend to small and medium-sized businesses are looking to add a minimum – a lower limit – to the all-in interest charged in their floating-rate loans.
 This is occurring in some larger syndicated loans, as well.
-Lenders are doing this through setting a floor on the base borrowing index in the loan, which is typically LIBOR, or by setting a minimum on the all-in interest rate.
+Lenders are doing this by setting a floor on the base borrowing index in the loan, which is typically LIBOR, or by setting a minimum on the all-in interest rate.
 But even when the floor is set on an all-in interest rate basis, a floor is implied on the borrowing base index.